 - 1. Ensure that no liquid creates a short circuit between you and the ac power adapter (if in use). - 2.
 Carefully unplug the ac power adapter immediately. - 3.
 Turn off the computer immediately.
-If the computer does not turn off, remove the removable battery.
+If the computer does not turn off, insert a straightened paper clip into the emergency-reset hole to reset the computer.
 The more quickly you stop the current from passing through the computer the more likely you will reduce damage from short circuits.